-To make the Hardware work with the FPGA's 3.3V I/O, level shifter have been installed, and a FPGA module was built.
-This module maps the I/O Pins in a similar way to the ATMega 2560 used in examples before.
-The bidirectional 5V<->3.3V logic level converters have been obtained on amazon, and are not well documented.
-Their functionality is tested and verified in both directions, which can be seen in figures xxix and xxx.
-The schematic was determined through measurements with a multimeter, and the schematic in Figure xxxi shows similar resistor values in the same configuration [22].
+To make the Hardware work with the FPGA's 3.3V I/O, level shifter have been installed and a FPGA module was built.
+This module maps the IO/Pins in a similar way to the ATMega 2560 used in examples before.
+The bidirectional 5V<->3.3V logic level converters have been obtained on amazon, and have not been well documented.
+Their functionality has been tested and verified in both directions, which can be seen in figures xxix and xxx.
+The schematic has also been determined through measurements with a multimeter and the schematic in figure xxxi shows similar resistor values in the same configuration [22].